abiswas3/Random-Walks/content/posts/mont_mult.md

 ```

 Where memory address refers to the virutal memory address at which the instruction is stored for the process executing the program.

-Summarising our findings.
+### Summary Of Findings

 The arkworks code base executes fewer x86 instructions; 280 vs 326 to specific.

 ```
 wc -l static/code/yuval                                                                     ─╯